Who We Are

 DAREarts is a group of risk takers who are committed to building young leaders of the future, using the power of the arts.
 We bring hope to children challenged by life by exposing them to opportunities, engaging them in creativity and empowering them to be leaders.

-Our Mission: DAREarts will empower at-risk young people to build confidence, courage and their inner leader.
+Our Mission: DAREarts will empower children and youth from underserved communities across Canada, to build confidence, courage and their inner leader.
 By harnessing the power of the arts and the DARE values, they will DARE to IGNITE CHANGE.

 Our Vision: Inspiring young Canadians with a lifelong motivation for creative thinking, excellence and leadership in their lives through educational experiences in the arts.